 –Gabriel Meyer, A Map of Shadows

-Monet walks on.
+He walks on.
 Half an hour later, he has still not found his subject.
 This is unusual.
-Over the years, he has learned to trust his creative process, knowing that in due course he will be led to his proper subject, just as a bee is led, in its due course, to the flower with the finest nectar.
-He sits by a resplendent flower bed–glorious, but not, today, right.
-He walks on again, sits again, this time by a marvelous tree-shaded pathway–breath-taking, but not right.
-Various people, en route to their various days, pass by.
+Over the years, he has learned to trust his creative process, knowing that in due course he will be brought to his proper subject, just as a bee, in its due course, is brought to the flower with the finest nectar.
+He sits by a resplendent flower bed.
+Bees at their work.
+Glorious, but not, today, he thinks, right.
+He walks on again.
+Sits again, this time by a marvelous tree-shaded pathway.
+The colors and shapes transfix him for some minutes.
+No, not right either.
+Various people, en route to their pre-determined days, pass.
 He watches them.
 They do not notice him.

 The young stroll soundless on the terrace